-I am currently the Elahé Omidyar Mir-Djalali Postdoctoral Fellow in Iranian Linguistics at the Linguistics Department at UCLA.
+I am currently a Postdoctoral Fellow and lecturer at the Linguistics Department at UCLA.
 My research mainly focuses on semantics, pragmatics, and syntax-semantics interface, typically from a cross-linguistic perspective.

 I received both my BA (English Language and Literature), and MA in Linguistics from the University of Tehran, in my home country, Iran.